What effect does nicotine have on your brain?

 Your brain will go into withdrawal, which is when it craves something it no longer has.
-You might feel more anxious, irritable and crave a cigarette or e-cigarette.
+You might feel more anxious, irritable and crave a cigarette or vape.

-But, while this initial period can be very difficult, your brain will return to normal in time.
+While this initial period can be very difficult, you will adjust with time to not having nicotine.
 As that happens, you’ll notice you’ll crave cigarettes and vaping less often.
 You will eventually not experience these cravings.